 What is a drawdown lifetime mortgage?

-A drawdown lifetime mortgage offers more freedom to release money when you like.
-Your lender agrees an overall sum of money you can borrow.
+A drawdown lifetime mortgage offers more freedom than a lump sum plan, allowing you to release money when you like.
+Firstly, you agree an overall sum of money you can borrow.
 You can take an initial lump sum and then withdraw smaller amounts when you need it (subject to minimum amounts).

 As interest only accrues on the money you've released, you could potentially save a considerable amount in interest over the lifetime of the mortgage.